teome/llm-utils/README.md

 # LLM-Utils

-Utility library, scripts and a barebones gradio UI for chatting to various LLM endpoints.
+Utility library, scripts, tokenization implementation and comparisons, and a barebones gradio UI for chatting to various LLM endpoints.

 Includes
 - Tokenization that's more correct than that provided by the majority of OSS libraries